gdbroman/broman.blog/_posts/2020-05-13-dog-and-wolf.md

 ---
-title: "Better Starve Free Than be a Fat Slave"
+title: "Better Starve Free Than Be a Fat Slave"
 permalink: dog-and-wolf
 ---